 * At 9.04, Richard sent an email to his supervisor stating that his alarm clock had gone off and he is going to check it out.
 (This email was sent using the IP internet of the internet at the house).

 * At around 9.46 a.m Connie was posting videos on his page through his iPhone using the IP address of the internet at the house.

 * Between 9:18 a.m to 10:05 a.m her Fitbit recorded a distance of 1217 feet.
 (While she was at home according to Richard)

-According to the detectives, to a total distance of the Fitbit shouldn’t have been more than 125feet if Richard’s story was true.
-Furthermore, the detectives investigating the incident couldn’t find any signs of forced entry and nothing was stolen from the house.
+According to the detectives, to the total distance of the Fitbit shouldn’t have been more than 125feet if Richard’s story was true.
+Furthermore, the detectives investigating the incident couldn’t find any signs of forced entry, and nothing was stolen from the house.
 Also, the K-9’s used to investigate the matter picked up a few things attributed to Richard.